April 20, 2026

 - Global payroll and EOR support for international hires

-Best for: Tech companies and fast-scaling teams where IT provisioning (devices, app access, security groups) is a major part of the onboarding process.
+Best for: Tech companies and fast-scaling teams where IT provisioning (devices, app access, security groups) is a major part of onboarding.

 4. Enboarder: best for experience-driven onboarding journeys

-Enboarder focuses on the human side of onboarding through multi-stakeholder workflow journeys.
-Rather than a static checklist, you build branching workflows that assign tasks to the new hire, their manager, their buddy, IT, and HR — each with their own timeline and nudges.
-The platform sends reminders via email, Slack, or Teams, though the core experience and reporting live in a web dashboard.
+Enboarder focuses on the human side through multi-stakeholder journeys.
+Instead of a static checklist, you build branching workflows that assign tasks to the new hire, manager, buddy, IT, and HR, each with its own timeline and nudges.
+Reminders go out via email, Slack, or Teams, though the core experience and reporting live in a web dashboard.

-Enboarder is particularly good at making sure managers actually do their part — send the welcome message, schedule the one-on-one, introduce the new hire to the team — by nudging them through the workflow automatically.
-The content authoring is visual and drag-and-drop, which makes it accessible to HR teams without technical skills.
+It's particularly good at making sure managers do their part: send the welcome message, schedule the one-on-one, introduce the new hire to the team.
+The visual drag-and-drop authoring makes it accessible to HR teams without technical skills.

 Key features: